-AAG requires that all J-1 program participants complete a Monthly Check In for each month of your program.
-For example, if your program begins in June and ends in September, you will need to complete a monthly Check-In for July, August and September.
+AAG requires that all exchange program participants complete a Monthly Check In for each month of your program.
+This process must be completed before the 20th day of each month.
+For example, if your program begins in June and ends in September, you will need to complete a monthly Check-In before July 20th, August 20th, and September 20th.

-Per the J-1 regulations for Summer Work Travel, failure to complete a monthly Check-In may result in termination of your program.
-Termination of your program means that your J1 program is ended negatively and you are required to return home.
+Per U.S. Department of State regulations for Summer Work Travel program, failure to complete a monthly Check-In may result in termination of your program.
+Termination of your program means that your exchange program is ended negatively and you are required to return home.
 Termination may have a negative effect on your U.S. immigration record, and participants whose status has been terminated may find it difficult to receive future visas.
-We track responses to Intern, Trainee and Teachers as well and want to hear from each of you every month.
+We track responses from Interns, Trainees, Teachers as well and want to hear from each of you every month.